LArchCS/Handwritten-Equation-Recognition-Tensorflow/README.md

 Read the `report`

 ## Version
-1. 2017.05.05
+2017.05.05

 ##
-2. I got a A+ for my COSI 101A Artificial intelligence class by this term project
+This model performs the best in my COSI 101A Artificial intelligence class.
+I got a A+ for this course at the end.